rogeruiz/srht-writing/content/en/experience/_index.md

 software development stack along with to some interesting edges around infrastructure, security, and compliance.

+> I've been told that I have **full full-stack experience**.
+Others would call
+> it **DevOps**.
+I think of myself as a curious learner willing to dive into
+> complex problems as I need to in order to delivery solutions on-time in a
+> cost-effective way.

 While I prefer working within a web application domain, I am open to new opportunities outside of building for the web.
-In recent years, I've been thinking more about how to help with developer experience.
-It's something that's always interested me since I do it for myself as well.
-I write a lot about my own experiences [on my blog]({{< relref "writing" >}}).
-So check it out if you're interested.
+In recent years, I've been thinking more about how to help with developer experience & internal platform development teams.
+As I've grown through my career, I've realized that I do my best work in supporting & growing engineering teams.